 JanusGraph uses Gremlin graph query language to retrieve data from and modify data in the graph.
 Gremlin is a functional language whereby traversal operators are chained together to form path-like expressions, expressing query or data modification on graphs.
 A Gremlin query is a chain of operations/functions that are evaluated from left to right.
 A simple example of gremlin language to query the name of Alex's grandson on his genealogy graph is provided below `g.V().has('name', 'Alex').out('father').out('father').values('name')` The query can be read as *g* : for the current graph *V* : for the vertices in the graph *has('name', 'Alex')* : filters the vertices down to those with the "name" property "Alex" *out('father')* : traverse outgoing through edges whose type is "father" from "Alex" (Notice here the result can be more than one vertices) *out('father')* : traverse outgoing through edges whose type is "father" from "Alex"' son (the result from the last traversal) *values('name')* : get the property of "name" Other more complex examples of Gremlin can be found in [Complete Gremlin Manual](https://docs.janusgraph.org/latest/gremlin.html) There're two ways to query JanusGraph with Gremlin - First one is to use Gremlin Console, Gremlin Console is an interactive shell that is distributed with JanusGraph, by connecting Gremlin Console to JanusGraph Server, users can directly interact with graphs stored in JanusGraph Server using Gremlin. - The second one is to embed Gremlin code into your Java Application Applications can interact with JanusGraph in two different ways using Gremlin query language. - Embed JanusGraph into your application, which I believed can only be possible for Java Application, where you can pack JanusGraph into your application, and they will be run in the same JVM instance. - Using JanusGraph's Gremlin Server, for which you can send your gremlin script to a server and then run them separately without packed JanusGraph into your application.
 I believe it is the recommended method as it is more portable and scalable.

-![Architecture](https://docs.janusgraph.org/latest/images/architecture-layer-diagram.svg) JanusGraph itself does not only focus on graph serialization, graph data modeling, and efficient query execution on graphs, which means that it does not handle storage, indexing and data analysis itself.
+JanusGraph itself does not only focus on graph serialization, graph data modeling, and efficient query execution on graphs, which means that it does not handle storage, indexing and data analysis itself.
 But JanusGraph implements a set of interfaces for data storage, data indexing, and client access.
-There are one or more storage and optional indexing backend that JanusGraph connected to with adaptors, and managing data storage and indexing for JanusGraph.
-There're several standard adaptors that come along with JanusGraph, which are - For Data storage: Apache Cassandra Apache HBase Oracle Berkeley DB Java Edition - For indices, which speed up and enable more complex queries: Elasticsearch Apache Solr Apache Lucene And there're two ways that application can interact with JanusGraph, which are - Embed JanusGraph into your application, which I believed can only be possible for Java Application, where you can pack JanusGraph into your application, and they will be run in the same JVM instance. - Using JanusGraph's Gremlin Server, for which you can send your gremlin script to a server and then run them separately without packed JanusGraph into your application.
-I believe it is the recommended method as it is more portable and scalable.
+There are one or more storage and optional indexing backend that JanusGraph connected to with adapters, and managing data storage and indexing for JanusGraph.
+There are several standard adapters that come along with JanusGraph: * Data storage: Apache Cassandra, Apache HBase, Oracle Berkeley DB Java Edition * Indexes: Elasticsearch, Apache Solr, Apache Lucene

 The Linux Foundation